 "Our aim is clear that we would like to secure the pregnant women by delivering basic items and nutritional food so that we can strengthen the dignity and confidence of pregnant women in Namibia," said the Ambassador of Japan to Namibia, H.E.
 Hisao Nishimaki during the handover ceremony.

 H.E.
-Nishimaki asserted that his government remains steadfast in its commitments made at the 8th Tokyo International Conference on African Development (TICAD8), which was held in August 2022.
+Nishimaki asserted that his government is committed to the commitments it made at the 8th Tokyo International Conference on African Development (TICAD8), which was held in August 2022.
 At that time, Japan committed to bolstering African Countries' healthcare and medical systems in order to achieve Universal Health Coverage (UHC) and to supporting initiatives pertaining to sexual and reproductive health in order to make every pregnancy and delivery desirable and safe.

 “I am privileged to announce today that the said commitment made during TICAD8 and now yielding results that are seen on a grass-roots level through the Leaving No One Behind Project,” he stated.